DataCueCo/datacue-help/docs/guide/products.md

 #### 1. Related to you

-A list of products based on the visitor's activities and past purchases.
-The list updates immediately on every action the visitor takes.
+A seccion of products based on the visitor's activities and past purchases.
+The seccion updates immediately on every action the visitor takes.
 If this is a new visitor, we show the most popular products in your store.

 This can be placed on any page **EXCEPT the product page**.